 Don’t you wish you could have an empty car each time you take the train?

 It’s never a dull moment riding rapid transit here in Vancouver.
-There’s always some interesting conversation going on, provocative people milling about, or odd item left behind on the seats.
+There’s always some interesting conversation going on, provocative people milling about, or odd item left behind on (or under) the seats.

 If you’re not already aware, SkyTrain uses the honour system — there are no turnstiles to go through after purchasing your fare.
 During the rush hour in spring 2004, I had the misfortune of striking up a conversation with another rider on my way downtown for school.
 He went on and on about how he’s never purchased a ticket and that the transit police are always out to get him (I wonder why?).
 As the packed train stopped at the Patterson station, two officers poked their heads into the car to make sure everything was OK and not to check tickets.
 The guy saw them and bolted through the open doors onto the platform before the cops shouted at him and gave chase.
 I think they’ve met each other a couple times before.